shreyavarma15/checkpoint-assignment/README.md

 ## AI Usage

-- ChatGpt used for setup of tailwind and Vitest
+- ChatGpt used for setup and configuration of tailwind and Vitest
 - Github Copilot used for adding Tailwind css and unit test cases.

 ## Team Practices & Scaling